devilmanCr0/MineSweeperTrainer/README.md

 **Notes
 *ehh buggy and sloppy as hell but it could use some window API's to clean up the console when extracting mine layouts of different size
-*the hTools is a neat overview of Window's HANDLES, PROCESSES, and etc (self note)
+*the hTools file has a neat overview of Window's HANDLES, PROCESSES, and etc (self note)

 **Hmm.. haxor haxor?**
 *Big credits to [Guided Hacking](https://github.com/guided-hacking), an online forum that taught much - thank you.